jonathanneels/Fist-First-Fighting-Engine/README.md

 Ready to build the next generation of fighting games?
 Fork the repo, open the engine, and throw that first punch!

 Note:
-Video as a background is not supported on Firefox at this moment.
 Best performance is on a chromium based browser.

 Note 2:
 At the bottom of this project page, you’ll find documentation to help you get started, including tips on plugin creation.
 I have also integrated a custom AI assistant, powered by Google LLMs, that can actively support you in your game creation process: https://notebooklm.google.com/notebook/fdabbab2-3ada-4382-9b1a-dff596353757